Taking the Milky Way for a spin: disc formation in the ARTEMIS simulations: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Vadim Semenov for useful comments on the draft of this paper.
+We thank the anonymous referee for a helpful report that has improved this manuscript.
+We are grateful to Vadim Semenov for useful comments on the draft of this paper.
 AMD thanks the Science and Technology Facilities Council (STFC) for a PhD studentship.
 This work was funded by UKRI grant 2604986.
 AK was supported by the National Science Foundation grants AST-1714658 and AST-1911111 and NASA ATP grant 80NSSC20K0512.
 For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.